filamentgroup/grunticon/README.md

 ## Tips

 ### Serving compressed CSS
-One of the great benefits to data uris is the ability to compress the images heavily via gzip.
-Be sure to do this, as it'll cut your icon transfer size greatly.
+One of the great benefits to data uris is the ability to compress the images heavily via gzip compression.
+Be sure to enable gzip of CSS on your server, as it'll cut your icon transfer size greatly.

 ### Creating SVG Artwork